 C&A suppliers are required to maintain adequate insurance that covers workers for any injuries, accidents, or death.
 This applies to all work done on site and should also, when stipulated by law, include contractors and temporary and part-time workers.

-The Bangladesh Accord has now been in place for nearly five years.
-C&A has been recognised as one of the brands that has made a dedicated effort to making this initiative successful, being part of its steering committee since inception.
-Between February and June 2017, we were one of six organisations selected to help define how the agreement should be extended past its five-year anniversary.
+The Bangladesh Accord has now been in place for nearly six years.
+C&A has been recognised as one of the brands that has made a dedicated effort to making this initiative successful, having been part of its steering committee since inception.
+In 2017, we were one of six organisations selected to help define how the agreement should be extended past its five-year anniversary.

 Together, we agreed that the Accord has made great progress in raising awareness on important safety measures, empowering and involving workers, and driving real change in fire and building safety in the Bangladesh garment industry.
-After fruitful negotiations between the brands’ representatives, IndustriALL Global Union and local stakeholders, it was decided that the Accord will be extended for three more years until May 2021, with some important additions:
+After fruitful negotiations among the brands’ representatives, IndustriALL Global Union, and local stakeholders, it was decided that the Accord would be extended until May 2021, with some important additions:

 The renewed Accord was signed at the OECD Global Forum on Responsible Business in June 2017 with C&A representing the brand community.
 The new Accord is important for us because it extends independent, expert building safety inspections for three more years, ensuring that safety improvements achieved under the first Accord will be maintained and that any new findings in any factory will be addressed.